Kristin Kurth

 What do you attribute your success to?

-I attribute my success to the incredible experience of working across a variety of industries, where I have been able to apply my expertise in building community initiatives at the intersection of education, faith, and social justice.
-I am passionate about expanding equitable access to a college-preparatory education and am always eager to connect with others who share this vision.
+I attribute my success to the incredible experience of working across a variety of industries, where I have been able to apply my marketing and leadership expertise in building community initiatives at the intersection of education, faith, and social justice.
+I am passionate about expanding equitable access to a college-preparatory education and am always eager to connect with others who believe in this mission.

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to get your foot in the door in any capacity, do your homework, and remain open to every opportunity without being attached to any particular outcome.
-Be yourself, stay authentic, and show up as the person you are meant to be—not just who others expect you to be.
+My advice to young women entering this industry is to get your foot in the door in any capacity, do your homework, work hard, and remain open to every opportunity without being attached to any particular outcomes.
+Show up as the person you are meant to be—not who others expect you to be, and find the intersection of what you're really good at and what you're passionate about.
+I believe it's at this intersection where you can find a purpose-driven, successful career.

 What values are most important to you in your work and personal life?